List of Power Rangers Samurai characters: Bulk

 Farkus "Bulk" Bulkmeier, a supporting character from the early years of the franchise, is once again portrayed by Paul Schrier.
 In his latest misadventure, Bulk becomes inspired by the newest Ranger team to appear and becomes determined to shape Spike, the son of his best friend Skull, into a great Samurai.
 Unfortunately for Spike, Bulk often deludes himself about his own abilities.

 Spike Skullovitch

 Spike Skullovitch (portrayed by Felix Ryan) is the son of Bulk's old friend Eugene "Skull" Skullovitch.
 He attempts to become a Samurai with Bulk's misguided help, often with failed results.
 He has a very snorty laugh and also a habit of laughing at inappropriate moments, such as Bulk getting hurt.
 He also has a crush on Mia the Pink Samurai Ranger and his most prized possession is a stuffed toy panda named Sammy.

 Mr. Shiba

 Mr. Shiba is the previous Red Ranger before Jayden.
-In his last few moments he's able to seal Master Xandred away, but the seal had not been perfected so it wasn't permanent.
+In his last few moments he is able to seal Master Xandred away, but the seal had not been perfected so it was not permanent.
 He gave Jayden the Lion Folding Zord.